Sonjay Dutt: Independent circuit (2009–2019)

 Since making his TNA debut, he has worked for independent promotions such as Ring of Honor, UWA, Combat Zone Wrestling, MXW Pro Wrestling, VCW and NWA Virginia and has toured Japan with Pro Wrestling Zero1.
 He also has wrestled for HUSTLE in Japan as a member of the stable Takada Monster Army under the ring name "Monster J".
 On July 28, 2006, Dutt lost to Último Dragón in UWA.
 In November 2006, Sonjay returned to UWA and won the 2006 Grand Prix Tournament Championship.

 On May 9, 2008, Dutt was announced as the eighth and final participant in the Chikara 2008 Rey de Voladores tournament, having previously competed in the 2007 King of Trios alongside The Motor City Machine Guns (Alex Shelley and Chris Sabin) as Team TNA.
 On June 21, 2008, he appeared at a Combat Zone Wrestling show, where he was defeated by Pinkie Sanchez.
 He appeared on the July 12, 2008 show to team with Chuck Taylor in a losing effort against Pinkie Sanchez and Ruckus.
 On September 19, 2008, he teamed up with Shelley and Sabin to challenge Último Guerrero, Atlantis, and Negro Casas for the CMLL World Trios Championship at the company's 75th Anniversary Show, but were unable to defeat the reigning champions.

 After leaving TNA, Dutt returned to Japan to compete for Pro Wrestling Zero1, after a four-year hiatus, and on March 15, 2009, defeated Ikuto Hidaka to win the Zero1 International Junior Heavyweight Championship.
 Dutt vacated the title on November 29, 2009, for the Tenka-Ichi 2009 tournament.
 He attempted to regain the title, but was eliminated from the tournament in the semifinals by Prince Devitt.

 Dutt made his Pro Wrestling Guerrilla debut on April 11, 2009, at Ninety-Nine, where he defeated Roderick Strong in a singles match.
 The following day at One Hundred, the promotion's 100th show, he was defeated by El Generico.
 Since leaving TNA, Dutt has also begun making appearances for Ring of Honor.
-He made his return to the company on May 8, 2009, in Boston, MA, wrestling in a 3-way dance with Eddie Edwards and Bryan Danielson, who ended up winning the match.
+He made his return to the company on May 8, 2009, in Boston, Massachusetts, wrestling in a 3-way dance with Eddie Edwards and Bryan Danielson, who ended up winning the match.
 On August 31 Dutt made his Ring of Honor Wrestling debut in a losing effort against Delirious, with whom he would feud for the rest of the year.